skycoin/skycoin/README.md

 ### GUI

-To run the gui client
+To run the wallet interface in a browser

 ```
 ./compile/getdeps.sh